Battles of the Isonzo: Primary sector for Italian operations

-With the rest of the mountainous 400 mi length of the front being almost everywhere dominated by Austro-Hungarian forces, the Soča (Isonzo) was the only practical area for Italian military operations during the war.
+With the rest of the mountainous 400 mi length of the front being almost everywhere dominated by Austro-Hungarian forces, the Isonzo was the only practical area for Italian military operations during the war.
 The Austro-Hungarians had fortified the mountains ahead of the Italians' entry into the war on 23 May 1915.

-Italian Chief of Staff Luigi Cadorna judged that Italian gains (from Gorizia to Trieste) were most feasible at the coastal plain east of the lower end of the Soča (Isonzo) River.
+Italian Chief of Staff Luigi Cadorna judged that Italian gains (from Gorizia to Trieste) were most feasible at the coastal plain east of the lower end of the Isonzo River.
 Cadorna had not expected operations in the Isonzo sector to be easy.
 He was well aware that the river was prone to flooding—and indeed there were record rainfalls during 1914–1918.
 Further, when attacking further north the Italian army was faced with something of a dilemma: in order to cross the Isonzo safely it needed to neutralise the Austro-Hungarian defenders on the mountains above, yet to neutralise these forces the Italian forces needed first to cross the river.